jhund/filterrific_json_api_demo/README.md

-# Filterrif JSON API Demo
+# Filterrific JSON API Demo

 This app demonstrates how to use the [Filterrific](http://filterrific.clearcove.ca/) gem in a JSON API scenario.